 Team Lynx is evolving its OMFV offering to address the Army's highest priorities with a combat-ready solution.

 The Lynx will include an active protection system, allowing it to intercept and shoot down rocket-propelled grenades and anti-tank missiles.

 Part of being protected is situational awareness.
 The new vehicle features a 360-degree field of view.

 Raytheon Technologies is working on an upgraded tube-launched, optically-tracked, wireless-guided TOW missile to meet the Army’s requirement for an extended-range anti-tank guided missile.
 The company is improving the missile’s propulsion system, giving it greater distance and speed.

 Other Raytheon Technologies' products for the Lynx may include the Coyote UAS, which is equipped with special software that enables several to work together by flying in a swarm.
 Some collect information, while others identify and attack ground targets.
 The Coyote UAS is also an effective counter-drone technology.

 Like those systems, the new vehicle will be made in the U.S.

 As the U.S. continues to strengthen its coalition partnerships, it will increasingly find itself on the field alongside its allies.

-“We start rolling out 35-, 40-year-old Bradleys against a modern, peer-armored threat and M1s are going to take the brunt of it,” McCormack said.
-“With Lynx, it really puts the maneuver force in a position to employ revolutionary capabilities, instead of trying to figure out how to get the old ones to work.”
+“We start rolling out 35-, 40-year-old Bradleys against a modern, peer-armored threat and the Bradley is going to take the brunt of it,” McCormack said.
+“With our Lynx-based OMFV offering, it really puts the maneuver force in a position to employ revolutionary capabilities, instead of trying to figure out how to get the old ones to work.”